 Goongerah Environment Centre – Forest defenders of East Gippsland.
 Doing really important work to stop the logging of old growth forest.

-Wildlife of the Central Highlands – Surveying for endangered species to protect surrounding forest.
+Wildlife of the Central Highlands – Surveying for endangered species to protect the surrounding forest.